About Ignite!

 Purpose of Treasurer Role

 As Treasurer, you will also be a trustee, fulfilling the usual duties of a trustee, however you will be asked to contribute additional support as a Treasurer.
-The Treasurer’s role is to maintain an overview of Ignite!’s financial affairs, ensure its financial viability and sustainability and see that the charity maintains proper financial records and procedures in line with accepted accounting best practice and in compliance with the governing document and legal requirements.
-The Treasurer will report to the board of trustees at regular intervals on its state of financial health.
+The Treasurer’s role is to maintain an overview of Ignite!’s financial affairs, help to ensure its financial viability and see that the charity maintains proper financial records and procedures in line with accepted accounting best practice and in compliance with the governing document and legal requirements.

 Role Responsibilities